ph0neh1/webhookspammer/README.md

 # Discord Webhook Spammer

 ## Introduction
-This script allows you to send messages repeatedly to a Discord webhook.
+This script allows you to send messages repeatedly through a Discord webhook.
 Before you begin, follow the instructions below for setup and usage.

 ## Setup